 Mailing List Security Update

-Wharton Mailing Lists are being updated to require all messages be "confirmed" before they are sent to the mailing list members.
+Wharton Mailing Lists have been updated to require confirmation of all messages before they are sent to the mailing list members.

-• The moderators of moderated lists approve messages from members before they are sent to the list.
+• Moderators of moderated lists must approve all messages from senders before they are sent to the list.

-• Senders to unmoderated lists receive a confirmation email with a link immediately after sending a message to the list.
-Clicking the link within 24 hours confirms you're the message's sender and sends it to the list.
+• Senders to unmoderated lists must click a confirmation link sent to their email immediately after sending a message to the list.
+You must click the link within 48 hours to confirm you sent the message before the list will deliver your message.

 EditorMust confirm their own messages before they are sent to list members.Must confirm their own messages to the list before they are released to list members.